yuw444/FastQDesign/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of FastQDesign is to guide the investigator in designing a single-cell RNA sequencing(scRNA-seq) experiment.
 We aim to shift the focus back to raw FastQ reads other than the Unique Molecular Identifier (UMI) matrix when considering the scRNA-seq experiment.
+The [paper](https://www.nature.com/articles/s42003-025-07938-8) is now open-access.

 ## Installation